Pierre Soulé: Early life and education

 Pierre Soulé was born in 1801 in Castillon-en-Couserans, a village in the French Pyrénées.
 His father was a prominent justice of the peace, and he was born into an educated family.
 He studied at a Jesuit college in Toulouse and at a Bordeaux academy.
 An anti-royalist in favor of freedom of conscience and secularism, he was exiled as a youth in 1816 to Navarre.

 Soulé was later able to go to Paris to study law.
 After completing his studies, he passed the bar and began to practice law in the capital, Paris.
 He became involved in some secret societies working on civil rights.
 He published a newspaper, Le Nouveau nain jaune (The New Yellow Dwarf), whose title referred to a French fairy tale.
 Convicted of opposition to the government, he was sentenced to three years in prison but managed to escape.

 Emigration to the U.S.

 In 1825 Soulé fled France by going first to Great Britain and then briefly to Haiti (formerly the French colony of Saint-Domingue).
 He was impressed by the new republic but had learned of the widespread massacres during the Haitian Revolution.

 Soulé reached the U.S. at about age 25 and settled in New Orleans, Louisiana, the center of another former French colony.
 It still had a large ethnic French population, which commonly used the French language.
 There, he became a lawyer, married and had at least one son.
 After getting established, he became a naturalized citizen and founded a bank.
 However, there was a financial panic that disrupted the bank and so he returned to work about 1839 as an attorney for cotton planters and brokers.
+He was a founding member of The Boston Club.